ykartal/DS-ML101-Intro-AI-Data-Science/README.md

    * Select **Python 3.x** or create an environment

 ### Featured Project
+In this module;
-In this module, we start to implement a Simple Linear Regression model from scratch using scikit-learn
+1. we start to implement a Simple Linear Regression model from scratch using scikit-learn

 ### Contributing
 Students are encouraged to fork this repository and submit Pull Requests with their own improvements or alternative solutions to the exercises!